 World Class Forensic Document Examiner

-Ms.Miller has analyzed hundreds of questioned document cases and delivered expert testimony in federal and state courts.
+Ms.Miller has analyzed hundreds of questioned document cases and delivered expert testimony in federal and state courts as a document examiner.

 What I Offer My Clients

 Meeting Scientific Working Group for Forensic Document Examination (SWGDOC) Industry Standards.
 Standards Here

 “Meredith Miller is accomplished, resourceful, and deeply knowledgeable about her craft.
 Working with her was always pleasant, highly professional, and most important: valuable.
 She’s confident, careful, and impassioned, too, and knows how to make a real difference in her work.”

 -Thomas Gasparoli, Award-winning journalist and writer of the Pursuit podcast

 “Ms. Miller was hired to examine signatures in a complex estate case involving allegations of forgery.
 Ms. Miller was thorough, organized and communicated concepts and information to the jury well.
 Her testimony was undoubtedly a factor in obtaining a favorable verdict for our client.”

 -Kurt F. Ellison, Michael Best & Friedrich, LLP

 “We engaged Ms. Meredith DeKalb Miller to evaluate an allegation of signature-forgery in a lawsuit.
 Her evaluation was technically superb and not predetermined, which proved helpful against the opposing party’s forgery witness, who had presumed a forgery prior to conducting his evaluation.
 A jury granted a verdict for our client on the opponent’s forgery allegation.
 I highly recommend Ms. Miller to anyone who is interested in engaging an exceptional expert in the field of forensic document analysis.”